wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 You can also rename your Asset Set to a more meaningful name, which will help if you plan on keeping multiple versions.

-> WARNING: Deleting the published set will cause Indoor Assets to stop appearing in your Indoor Map for anyone viewing your map.
+> :warning: Unpublishing the published set will cause Indoor Assets to stop appearing in your Indoor Map for anyone viewing your map.